decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-22-dolev-strong.md

 ```
 // Party i in round j = 2 to t+1

-For a message m sent in round j-1:
+For a message m received in round j-1:
   if party i has sent less than two messages; and
     if m is a valid (j-1)-signature chain on $v$ not already signed by i, then
         add v to V